cssbristol/cssbristol.co.uk/pages/hackathon-2017.md

 When you're trying to fly a drone around the complex edges of a polar ice cap, efficient route planning becomes particularly important.
 Could you build a system that suggests the best route?
 What about a *fleet* of drones?

 [ar-drone](https://github.com/felixge/node-ar-drone) is a library that implements the control protocol of the Parrot AR Drone as a Node app.
 Perhaps you could build a drone simulator that listens to the control output and displays it in 3D?
-If you're really ambitious, could you get it to control a different model of WiFi drone?
 Maybe you could do something cool using [voxel-drone](https://github.com/shama/voxel-drone), which simulates ar-drone in a Minecraft-y world?

 ![Voxel Drone screenshot](/assets/images/contrib/events/2017-02-27-hackathon/voxel-drone.png)